 ping command.
 While still at the command prompt, enter the command

-So, for example, if you have two compueters–one with the address 10.0.0.88 and one with the address 10.0.0.87–log onto the first computer (88) and run:
+So, for example, if you have two computers–one with the address 10.0.0.88 and one with the address 10.0.0.87–log onto the first computer (88) and run:

 Then repeat the process on the second computer (87):

 The ping command will give you an output that tells you how fast it was able to connect to the other computer as well as how many of the individual packets were returned successfully.
-On a home network the success rate should be 100%.
+On a home network, the success rate should be 100%.

-If both computers are able to access the Internet but they fail the ping test, then there is a final thing to look at: user isolation.
-Some routers have a security feature (which is typically only applied to Wi-Fi users and not hardwired Ethernet users) that isolates users from each other so that everyone can connect to the Internet but individual users cannot connect to each other.
+If both computers can access the Internet but fail the ping test, there is a final thing to look at: user isolation.
+Some routers have a security feature (which is typically only applied to Wi-Fi users and not hardwired Ethernet users) that isolates users from each other so that everyone can connect to the Internet, but individual users cannot connect to each other.

 Try Manually Connecting